 In 1936, Stuckey, along with his wife, Ethyl, decided to take advantage of the winter tourist season by setting up a roadside stand.
 In addition to selling shelled and unshelled pecans, Ethyl made batches of pecan candy that also sold at the stand.
 For two years, their sales totaled $2,000 to $3,000.
 In 1937, they sold the roadside stand and opened their first retail store in Eastman, Georgia.
 Before long, two more stores were built in Georgia and in 1941, a new one was opened in Hilliard, Florida.

 When gas and tire rationing began in World War II, Stuckey was forced to close all his stores except the one in Eastman.
-However, by this time his pecan treats had become so well known, that the couple were commissioned to produce candy for the military.
+However, by this time his pecan treats had become so well known, that the couple was commissioned to produce candy for the military.

 In 1948, they started large scale candy production in a warehouse behind the Eastman store.
 By that time people were traveling again and they began to aggressively set up more stores.
 By 1953, the number of stores was 29 and a little more than a decade later, in 1964, it had jumped to over 100.
 It was in this year that Stuckey’s merged with Pet, Inc. with W.S.
-Stuckey serving as President of Stuckey’s Inc. In 1970 Stuckey officially retired but continued to actively participate in much of the Stuckey’s operation until his death in 1977.
+Stuckey serving as President of Stuckey’s Inc. In 1970 Stuckey officially retired but continued to actively participate in much of Stuckey’s operation until his death in 1977.

 Stuckey’s death very nearly spelled the death of his dream as well, as without his guiding hand the chain began to falter.
 In 1979 Pet was acquired by IC Industries and a few new stores were built.
 However, within just a couple of years, IC Industries began to sell the Stuckey’s stores for their real estate value and those that were not sold were closed.
 Within a matter of months, what had taken W.S.
 Stuckey a lifetime to build was closed.

-Of this, Bill Stuckey, Jr. would later say: “Instead of marketing what worked, Pet wanted to look good on Wall Street and let the company owned stores go to hell in order to keep the bottom line up.”
+Of this, Bill Stuckey, Jr. would later say: “Instead of marketing what worked, Pet wanted to look good on Wall Street and let the company-owned stores go to hell in order to keep the bottom line up.”
 Pet’s retorted, saying that the problem was ” a changing world that included McDonald’s, Hardee’s, Shoney’s, and gas stations that sold food and novelties.”

 In 1985, after a year of negotiations, Bill Stuckey, Jr., son of the founder, finally managed to buy back what was left of the company from IC Industries.
 From its peak of 350 locations, IC Industries had reduced the number to only about 80 stores by the time Bill Stuckey was able to step in.